Z Space: History

+Performances

 Z Space’s performances span a variety of disciplines, including theater, dance, visual art, music and performance art.
 Through its Z Space New Works program, the organization develops unique works from initial concept to on-stage production; it also provides technical residencies in which artists can make use of the entire facility, including the stage, lights and sound system to test and develop their concepts.